 Engage them in conversation and invite interaction and comments.
 You’ll not only learn a lot about your audience, you’ll help build a loyal community of clients.

 Another option is to include Facebook comments.
 That way the conversation on your blog is continued on Facebook, where more people are likely to see and interact.

 6. Search Field

-It doesn’t matter what the foundation is for your website it is important to make it fully usable by anyone who visits.
+It doesn’t matter what the foundation is for your website it is important to make it fully searchable by anyone who visits.
 One of the simple tools you can use to make this happen is a simple search field.
 There are different search tools you can use.